apache/cloudstack-terraform-provider/website/docs/d/instance.html.markdown

 page_title: "Cloudstack: cloudstack_instance"
 sidebar_current: "docs-cloudstack-datasource-instance"
 description: |-
-  Get informations on a cloudstack instance.
+  Gets informations about cloudstack instance.
 ---

 # cloudstack_instance

-Use this datasource to get the ID of an instance for use in other resources.
+Use this datasource to get information about an instance for use in other resources.

 ### Example Usage